 Firmware, Visuals & Manuals

 In their bid to be more user-friendly and to improve their operation, some dash cam’s software can be updated.
 That might mean extra features in the feature.
-Hence, it might be important to opt for a dash cam which firmware can be upgraded and enjoy a better user experience.
+Hence, it might be important to opt for a dash cam whose firmware can be upgraded and enjoy a better user experience.

 You should also choose a dash cam that you can easily download its manual.
 It will be an advantage when the physical copy is not available.